cdennis5/signalr-qt/README.md

 - SHARED vs STATIC

-Note: It seems that some build contexts will allow you to produce pure static builds of your final target .exe, and others need all shared libraries (which must then be distributed along side it), and others are some mixed bag of that.
+> Note: It seems that some build contexts will allow you to produce pure static builds of your final target executable program, and others need all shared libraries (which must then be distributed along side the main program), and other contexts require some mixed bag of that...

 LICENSE
 =======